Charles Cragin: Federal service

 In 1990, he was nominated by President George H. W. Bush and confirmed by the United States Senate in 1991 as Chairman of the Board of Veterans' Appeals of the Department of Veterans Affairs.

-He later served in several senior capacities in the Department of Defense including Acting Under Secretary of Defense for Personnel & Readiness (2000), Principal Deputy Under Secretary for Personnel & Readiness, Acting Assistant Secretary of Defense for Reserve Affairs (1998-2001), and Acting Assistant to the Secretary of Defense for Civil Support.
+He later served in several senior capacities in the Department of Defense including Acting Under Secretary of Defense for Personnel & Readiness (31 March 2000 to 23 May 2000, and 20 January 2001 to 31 May 2001) Principal Deputy Under Secretary for Personnel & Readiness, Acting Assistant Secretary of Defense for Reserve Affairs (1998-2001), and Acting Assistant to the Secretary of Defense for Civil Support.
+While at the Pentagon, he participated in a number of special investigations including the identification of the remains interred in the Vietnam Tomb of the Unknowns at Arlington National Cemetery and a bi-lateral investigation with the Republic of Korea regarding alleged events in July 1950 at No Gun Ri.
+On behalf of Secretary of Defense, William S. Cohen, Cragin broke down barriers to the integration of active and reserve forces including the transition of Guard and Reserve ID cards to match those carried by active duty servicemembers.

+In 1999, Mr. Cragin led the initiative announced by President Clinton and Secretary Cohen to develop Rapid Assessment and Initial Detection Teams (RAID Teams).
+These teams were subsequently named Weapons of Mass Destruction Civil Support Teams (WMDCST).

 Later career

-After retiring from federal service in 2001, he became a partner in the Washington, DC office of Blank Rome, LLP.
+After retiring from federal service in 2001, he became a partner in the Washington, D.C. office of Blank Rome, LLP.
 In 2003 he joined System Planning Corporation (SPC) of Arlington, Virginia as its Senior Vice President for National Intelligence, Security and Response.
-He continues to serve as Senior Advisor to the CEO of SPC.

 He served as Chairman of the Advisory Committee on Gulf War Veterans from 2008 to 2009.

 Political candidacy

-He sought the Republican nomination for Governor of Maine in 1978 and 1982.
-He sought the Republican nomination for Attorney General of Maine in 1979.

-He was a Republican candidate for Governor of Maine in 1982.
+Cragin sought the Republican nomination for Governor of Maine in 1978 and 1982.
+After finishing second in the 1978 Republican gubernatorial primary, Republican members of the Maine Legislature nominated him for Attorney General.
+Cragin expressed concerns about potential conflicts of interest as a result of his law firm's extensive legal practice across Maine.
+The Maine Legislature requested an opinion from the Justices of the Maine Supreme Judicial Court seeking to clarify whether Cragin's association with the law firm, Verrill Dana, LLP, would pose any legal issues if he were elected Attorney General.
+The Justices declined to answer the question, and Cragin withdrew his candidacy.

+In 1982, Cragin again sought the Republican nomination for Governor of Maine.
+In a three-way contested primary, he received his party's nomination.
+He was defeated in the general election by the Democratic incumbent, Joseph Brennan, by a vote tally of 281,066 to 172,949.

+Cragin served as Chairman of the Budget Committee of the Republican National Committee for many years.
+He served as Chief Sergeant-at-Arms at the 1988 Republican National Convention in New Orleans, Louisiana.